-Systematic review and meta-analysis of observational studies and other epidemiological sources are becoming as common as those of RCTs.
+Systematic review and meta-analysis of observational studies and other epidemiological sources are becoming as common as those of randomised clinical trials (RCTs).
 Challenges in systematic reviews that assess treatment harms (Ann Intern Med 2005;142:1090-9) explains the different reasons why both are important in providing relevant information and knowledge for pharmacovigilance.
 However, the method of analysis differs when meta-analyses pool evidence from observational studies compared to RCTs.

 A detailed guidance on the methodological conduct of systematic reviews and meta-analysis is reported in Annex 1 of this guide.
 This guidance includes links to other relevant resources.

-It should be noted that meta-analysis, even of randomised controlled trials, shares characteristics with observational research: the studies are often produced according to an unplanned process and subjective processes are involved in selection of studies to include.
-Careful planning in design of a meta-analysis and pre-specification of selection criteria, outcomes and analytical methods before review of any study results may thus add appreciably to the confidence that is placed in the results.
+It should be noted that meta-analysis, even of RCTs, shares characteristics with observational research as subjective criteria are often involved in the selection of studies to include.
+Careful planning in design of a meta-analysis and pre-specification of selection criteria, outcomes and analytical methods before review of any study results may thus contribute to the confidence placed in the results.
 A further useful reference is the CIOMS Working Group X Guideline on Evidence Synthesis and Meta-Analysis for Drug Safety (Geneva 2016).